Peter-AK/Peter-AK.github.io/_posts/2020-05-10-Brining_a_gun_to_a_guard_fight.md

 			<br>&nbsp;    9
 		</td>
   	</tr>

   	<tr>
   		<td style="background-color:#d0d0a5">
   			<p><b>Analysis:</b>
   			<br>Let us work with the given example in this problem:
   			<br>Room Size [3, 2]; Player Location [1, 1]; Guard Location [2, 1] and a distance 4 units.</p>
-  			<p> My first idea was to set a fix general coordinate system where x = 0 degrees and calculate the new angle each time the laser bounced off the wall.
+  			<p> My first idea was to set a fix general coordinate system and calculate the new angle each time the laser bounced off the wall.
   			Unfortunately I ran into a few problems with this idea, mainly that there can be an infinite amount of angles that you can shoot in.</p>
   			<p>The other approach is to mirror the room in question, to determine the possible locations of each guard and whether we can shoot him.
 This is the method that we will use. </p>
   		</td>